 Sakura Quest values patience , perseverance and innovation during the process of change that Manoyama goes through.
 Although the mindset of the people and the system cannot be changed overnight it takes time to do that , the small steps that our characters achieve during each task later on will have a great contribution for the whole image.
 The bounds and the way each character works as a whole to make the change occur in their hometown is one of the strong points in Sakura Quest worth praising for.

 One of my favorites themes that I must mentioned is the conflict between modernism and traditionalism but also the collaboration between those two .
-The themes well very well portrayed through the stubbornness of a woodcarver who’s work was used as the first step for the Sakura Pond project .
+They are portrayed through the stubbornness of a woodcarver's work who is used as the first step for the Sakura Pond project .
 Another good example would be how they used the modern technology to improve the current lifestyle of the old population from Manoyama thus making their daily activities easier.

 The characters art style is adorable and gives a soothing feeling to your heart , the details used for the background scenery and buildings captivates your eye and takes you into a fleeting state of melancholy , the relaxing and slow paced ost combined with the characters story creates an emotional atmosphere and manages to steal your tears away and put a smile on your face.As the story progresses you fall in love with them and they will take a special place in your heart .